GabrieleRusso11/rt1_third_assignment/README.md

 ### Manual Drive Mode

-Firstly, to require the Manual drive mode the user has to insert, using the keyboard, the character "m".
+Firstly, to require the Manual driving mode the user has to insert, using the keyboard, the character "m".
 Secondly, the user interface node sends to the navigation controller, the user command through the custom service "interface".
 Then the navigation controller node through the interface service, calls the callback function interface that sets equal to true the boolean variable manual (the others are false) in order to bypass the remapping of teleop twist keyboard and so now when the user use the teleop twist keyboard, it publishes the velocity on the cmd_vel topic.
 Then the user can drive manually the robot using the teleop twist keyboard.